Live exports simply aren’t worth the risk

 - Sending animals to countries where they may be slaughtered by methods that are illegal in New Zealand, undermines our reputation for animal welfare.

 - Our elected leaders need to act responsibly and end this cruel trade once and for all.

-This email will be sent directly to Prime Minister Jacinda Ardern.
-Emails are public information, if you would like any of your information witheld please write so in your email.
+This email will be sent directly to Hon.
+Jacinda Ardern.
+You will also receive a copy for your record.
+Emails are public information, if you would like any of your information withheld please write so in your email.

 Tell Hawke’s Bay Regional Council that caring people, like you, want to see all live animal export from Napier Port stopped.

 - It is the responsibility of our electedCouncil members to uphold standards that reflect the values of Kiwis.
 I do not support live animal export and want to see Hawke’s Bay RegionalCouncil stop the export of all live animals from Napier

 - As Hawke’s Bay RegionalCouncil has a 55% majority shareholding in Napier Port, theCouncil has a lot of influence over what happens at the Port.
 I call on Hawke’s Bay Regional Council, as majority shareholder in Napier Port, to direct Napier Port to cease the export of live animals.

 - I am appalledthat Hawke’s Bay Regional Council is continuing to allow the live export of animals from Napier Council representatives should not be placing profit above the welfare of the animals being sent overseas and the people working onboard the ships.